tobiasbriones/blog/entrepreneurship/hn/logistics/product-importation-logistics-in-hn-2023-11-03/index.md

 Insulated Wire, Knit T-shirts, and Palm Oil, with major export destinations being the United States, El Salvador, Guatemala, Nicaragua, and Germany [4].

+The USA stands as Honduras' primary trade partner, with $5.1 billion worth of goods flowing into Honduras from the U.S. in 2019, constituting nearly 43% of its overall imports.
+Simultaneously, over half (52.5%) of Honduras' exports were destined for the United States during the same period [2].

-Notice how you want to import products from the US since that's the main source of importation.
+Notice how you want to import products from the USA since that's the mainstream source of importation to get products to Honduras.

 ## Local Product Delivery